 Debbie Hairy, Bella, George Bailey, Melanie, Magic, Roman, Sasha, Lambert

-Five chickens called BIFS home- three roosters and three hens.
-Two were injured chicks, one was a former egg-laying hen, and three of them were found trapped in a cage on an abandoned property with no food or water.
+Fifteen chickens called BIFS home- four roosters and eleven hens.
+Two were injured chicks, three of them were found trapped in a cage on an abandoned property with no food or water, and the rest are former egg laying hens.
 Today, they enjoy looking for bugs and knowing they'll never go hungry or thirsty again.

 Our two turkeys came to us after we found them being advertised for sale on Craigslist as "Thanksgiving dinner."
 Now they roam free and will live their lives as our friends not food.